 - lots of leather

 - pointy toes

-Of course a gal doesn’t want to wear boots or booties every day.
+Of course a gal doesn’t want to wear booties every day, especially as much as we’re staying in.
 So you’ll probably want a pair of fall and winter flats, too.
 This year ballet flats are losing favor, but you can certainly still wear them if they’re your jam.
 Pointy toe flats are in more than ever and, indeed, they do create a more sophisticated look and elongate the leg.
 But if you can’t wear pointy toe shoes never fear.
 Square toed shoes are really trending.

 This year we’re also seeing a lot of animal print and embossed flats, buckles and chains, suede and leather, d’orsays and slight heels.
 Slides and mules are still in fashion, but loafers are definitely trending, too.
 In fact, there’s a whole “man shoe” trend riding high right now.

 Finally in the shoe department, most of us gals will want to have a pair of sneakers on hand for truly casual looks.
 You’ll find fashion sneakers ranging from the traditional to wedge heels to platforms.
 And you’ll also find sneakers in animal print and embossing as well as suede.